 Fischer Technical Services was born, out of necessity, in 1979.

-Over the last 30 years, we have provided paid consulting services to 22 client companies in ten states.
-We have also provided gratis consulting to several other companies and freely shared our knowledge base with scores of students, craftsmen, engineers and managers.
-During the early part of this time period, Bob was, concurrently, an automation consultant to all of ACF Industries' plants.
-Later, he concurrently served as a maintenance/reliability consultant to all of Calgon Carbon Corporation's plants in the U.S. as well as to their plants in England, Belgium and Germany.
-He spent the last ten years of full-time employment training IBEW electricians to calibrate, install, troubleshoot and repair instrumentation at Marathon refineries, terminals and tank farms in KY, WV and VA.
+Bob continued operating the part-time consulting business during the 15 years he worked for Calgon Carbon Corporation.
+During part of that assignment, he served as a maintenance/reliability consultant to all CCC plants in the U.S. as well as to their plants in England, Belgium and Germany.
+He spent the last ten years of concurrent, full-time employment training IBEW electricians to calibrate, install, commission, troubleshoot, repair and replace instrumentation at Marathon refineries, terminals and tank farms in KY, WV and VA.